d-rowe/pymused/README.md

 # **pymused**

 pymused is a Python library for music theory, aimed at harmonic analysis.
-It's inspired and modeled after the great Javascript library, [teoria](https://github.com/saebekassebil/teoria).
+It's inspired by the fantastic [teoria](https://github.com/saebekassebil/teoria) js library.
 Currently early in active development.

-If you are looking for in depth computer-aided musicology library, I would highly suggest MIT's [music21](https://web.mit.edu/music21/).
+If you are looking for in depth computational musicology, check out MIT's [music21](https://github.com/cuthbertLab/music21) project.

-## Current Features

-- Pitch object:  Handles accidental, octave, key, and midi information
-- Interval object:  Handles the interval between two pitches with semitones, quality, and degree information.

 ## Examples